-As criminal defense attorneys in Charleston, South Carolina, we’ve defended people who’ve been arrested for possession of cocaine, distribution of cocaine, and trafficking cocaine.
+As criminal defense attorneys in Mt Pleasant and Charleston, South Carolina, we’ve defended people who’ve been arrested for possession of cocaine, distribution of cocaine, and trafficking cocaine.
 In this article, we’ll explain South Carolina’s cocaine laws and the criminal penalties involved with cocaine.

 Possession of Cocaine in South Carolina